 Other intriguing songs remain as mere titles.
 If we can hazard a guess about the subject matter of "My Love Life Expired", one can only wonder about what was going on in "The Band Will Meet Mr Justice" and "The People's Public Poke"?

 A solo concert in New Zealand resulted in a memorable performance of "Massachusetts" with a tomato hitting him at the start of the song and a girl pushing him into the on-stage orchestra at the end!
 Back in London he complained to the press of living in poverty in his big house in stockbroker belt Virginia Water, fuelling accusations of exploitation by his 22 year old wife (the girl with the bread pudding).
 This period resulted in Gibb having the ignominy of being made a Ward of Court by his concerned father.
 (Hugh Gibb was also tellingly the Bee Gees business manager).
-The solo path was proving a strange place to be and made all the more strange when interviewed by very strange men from German TV:
+The solo path was proving a strange place to be.
+This clip gives a flavour:

 The recordings continued into 1970 and if anything Gibb was becoming increasingly avant-garde.
 The songs from this period have been widely bootlegged but this doesn't make them the any easier to compehend.
 The mood is austere with an anguished sub-text that even brings to mind the distinctly alien feel of Nico's harmonium-accompanied recordings.
 Scott Walker would certainly have been the life and soul of the party compared to this stuff!
 The lyrics are deeply mournful and seem to sketch out a possible war-time story-line.
 The overall atmosphere is actually enhanced by the rough bootlegged quality, as though it was pressed on scratchy early-20th Century shellac.
 This gives it the convincing sound of music made in another age, an accident that Duchamp and the other cut and paste surrealists would certainly have approved of !
 The actual recordings are a marked improvement on the previous album's almost low-fi sound with more cohesive arrangements that in their ambition quote such diverse sources as Gustav Holst, Richard Strauss and "Big Country" composer Jerome Moross.
 But for the most part it is simple orchestration, harpischord and Robin's multi-tracked vocals, quavering over moody doom-filled lyrics.
 The LP was rumoured to have been titled "Sing Slowly Sisters" after the following song and it gives a good representation of the sound: